veloblank/js-basics-functions-readme-v-000/README.md

 in.
 If we could make it possible to tell each _call_ of the function "Hey use these `String`s instead" we could get more _general_.

-That's the purpose of _parameters. _Parameters_ are locally-scoped variables that are only usable inside the function.
+That's the purpose of _parameters_. _Parameters_ are locally-scoped variables that are only usable inside the function.
 In our example, our variables `dogName` and `dogBreed` should become _parameters_.
 They're defined inside of the _function declaration's_ `()`.